×

 • Severe Obesity

-• A severe and active liver disease such as hepatitis B
+• A severe and active liver disease, such as hepatitis B

-• Alcoholic and drug addicts
+• Alcoholics and drug addicts

 • Diagnosed with aggressive cancers such as bile duct cancer, lymphomas, bone cancer, and myeloma type cancer